shwethanidd/volttron-pnnl-applications/EnergyEfficiency/ProactiveDiagnosticAgent/README.md

 cd EnergyEfficiency/ProactiveDiagnosticAgent
 pip install -r requirements.txt
 ```
-For this agent you will require two config files; 1.
-Agent config file, and 2.
-Diagnosis config file
+For this agent you will require two config files-

+ 1. Agent config file, and
+ 2. Diagnosis config file

 The json format of the config files are specified below.